University of Canberra Capitals: 2019/20 season

 The season opened with a grand final rematch against the Adelaide Lightning.
-In a sign of things to come, the Capitals fought back from a ten-point deficit to thake the win.
+In a sign of things to come, the Capitals fought back from a ten-point deficit to take the win.
 The season saw the Capitals struggle with a series of injuries; Kelsey Griffin was sidelined with an ankle injury after the losing round nine game against the Southside Flyers, requiring Keely Froling to step up, which she did, notching up a double-double and career-high of 30 points and 10 rebounds in the round 10 match against Benfigo Spirit.
 Bushfires in New South Wales caused the cancellation of the round twelve clash against Perth Lynx due to Canberra's poor air quality, prompting Nurse and Griffin to pledge $5 to bushfire relief for every point scored by the Capitals over the next five rounds.

 In round fourteen, Froling had her nose and cheekbone broken by Melbourne Boomer Sophie Cunningham, but still played on, and scored the winning basket for the Capitals in extra time.
 During the semi-finals, Cunningham punched Froling in her broken nose, for which the WNBL Incident Review Panel fined Cunningham $250.
 Cunningham had already been fined $500 for a hit on Maddison Rocci in the January game, but the Incident Review Panel decision allowed Cunningham to play in the deciding semi-final against the Capitals.
 This could be compared with Paul Goriss's $2,500 in 2019 for criticising the referees, and Froling's $2,000 in medical bills.
 When Froling and Tolo took to Twitter to vent their anger at the decision, they were fined $250 as well.
 But the Capitals went on to win the deciding game of the semi-final series, 77–64.

 The Capitals went on to win the first game of the Grand Final series by a slender two points, and then, in front of a home town crowd at the AIS arena, fought their way back from a ten-point deficit to claim their ninth WNBL title.
 Kia Nurse was named the winner of the Suzy Batkovic Medal for season MVP, the first time a foreign player had won.
 She was presented with the medal by Lauren Jackson before the first semi-final match.
 Paul Goriss was named league coach of the year, and Olivia Epoupa took out the Rachael Sporn medal for Grand Final MVP after notching up 16 points, 7 rebounds and 11 assists on the night.